Sunday, October 16, 2022

 Bingsday on KREM-2 News

-A Norman Rockwell painting of Bing Crosby was unveiled at the Bing Crosby Home Museum in Spokane.
+A Norman Rockwell painting of Bing Crosby was unveiled at the Bing Crosby House Museum in Spokane.

 Bingsday Press Release

-Unique Norman Rockwell painting of Bing Crosby to be unveiled Oct.
-16 and Take Up Permanent Residence at Crosby House Museum
+Unique Norman Rockwell painting of Bing Crosby unveiled Oct.
+16, 2022 and Takes Up Permanent Residence at Crosby House Museum

 The pairing of two American classics like Bing Crosby and Norman Rockwell is so natural that it's no wonder that Spokane’s famous son was rendered several times by the illustrator and painter best known for his work done for the “The Saturday Evening Post” magazine for nearly five decades.